IP Communication Systems for Noisy Industrial Environments

 Acoustic Baseline: The +10 dB Rule

 The first principle is to evaluate noise levels during normal production peak hours.
-For reliable intelligibility, the system's Sound Pressure Level (SPL) should be maintained at least 6-15dB above the ambient noise floor.
-Designing based on an empty warehouse is the most common cause of system failure.
+For reliable intelligibility, the system's Sound Pressure Level (SPL) should be maintained at least 10dB above the ambient noise floor for normal operational standard, and +15dB for emergency broadcast zones.Do not design based on an empty plant.

 Distributed vs. Centralized Coverage